wolfwdavid/SBA-307-HTML-and-CSS/readme.md

 Coolors is one of many resources that can help you find a color palette.
 Use Flexbox and/or the Bootstrap Grid.
 Use at least two CSS animations.

+What are some  things I like about the jam board
+What are some things I do not like about the jam board